astraly-labs/pragma-node/README.md

 This library contains models and DTOs related to the entities used in the services and Pragma's database.

-### Pragma Consumer

-SDK allowing a user to retrieve data from our Merkle feeds.
-See [the repository](./pragma-consumer) for more information.

 # Services Structure

 The project follows a modular structure to keep the code organized and maintainable.
 Here's a brief overview of the project structure: